 How members’ concerns about other members are communicated may be fraught with potential difficulty given the need to have ongoing professional relationships in the interests of our clients.
-However, many members report that the member to member complaints procedure is very beneficial in helping to address problems early for the benefit of the members’ clients.
+However, many members report that the member-to-member complaints procedure is greatly beneficial in helping to address problems early for the benefit of the members’ clients.

 It is worth noting that most of the complaints received by Resolution centre around aggressive letters.
 See the Guide to Good Practice on Correspondence: for tips on how to avoid this.

 Communication by telephone continues to be one of the main ways in which we communicate in family disputes.
 Lawyers, like other professionals, are expected to be effective communicators.
 Effective telephone communication is key but how can this be achieved?
 Here are some suggested tips: